 Of course, you’d want to be sure that any EAP you select is reputable and offers services that are useful to your employees.

-If you use a benefits broker, your broker should be able to help you select a quality EAP provider.
+If you use a benefits broker, your broker should be able to help you select a quality employee assistance program provider.
 In addition, EAPs are sometimes offered as a piece of the overall benefits package you select.
-Also, the EASNA, the Employee Assistance Trade Association, offers a helpful EAP purchaser’s guide and may be able to offer provider recommendations.